The Best Backpack For Backpacking Europe in 2023

 The most distinguishing feature of a travel backpack is the fact that they open like a suitcase instead of loading from the top.
 This function makes moving from place to place a lot easier and allows you to organise your items more effectively while travelling.

-The second good feature of travel backpacks is that you can zip away the straps, making checking baggage a lot easier check your bag on a plane.
 It also is a good function if you maybe want to stay in a nicer hotel and feel awkward walking in with a massive pack on your back.
 With the harness zipped away, travel backpacks tend to look more like duffel bags.

 The addition of the main zipped compartment having a zipper also means that you can put a lock on your bag to keep your items secure.
 This is a really great function, especially if you’re staying in hostels or want to deter thieves while walking through train stations and busy city centres.